-Recruiters and Engineers alike… we have seen a noticeable slow-down in the market within Europe this year which has had a knock-on effect to the number of contract positions available.
+We have seen a noticeable slow-down in the market within Europe this year which has had a knock-on effect on the number of contract positions available.
 As such, I thought I’d provide some insight into why I think this is.
 Read to the end for some more positive news!

 Some good news!

 With this being said, as we move into Q4 of 2019, we have begun to see an increase in requirements for contractors again across Europe, with clients in the UK, France, Belgium, and Scandinavia to name a few looking for engineers.
 Due to the extended period of uncertainty in the market, this year clients have been under pressure to continue providing and increasing their ability to perform within the market.
 As we move into Q4 we have seen a greater push in the direction of short-term contracts available to engineers of varying skillsets, offering them a chance to keep themselves busy up until the end of the year.

 I currently have 6 Layout, 7 Design and 3 Physical Design roles that came available in just the last 2 weeks.
 If you are considering contracting and would like more information, or to discuss the roles we have available, then please contact me via Bradley.Wilson@ic-resources.com.